fehmi/simply.js/docs/component-structure.md

 ?> All of those there tags are optional.
 For example, your component can contains only a `<script>` tag or only a `<html>` tag or only a `<style>` tag.

 <repl-component id="9yl7k6gtgkucjmw"></repl-component>

+?> If you don't like shadow dom or you may need to serialize your form or something, you can always use your component as `<your-componen open>` This way your component adopt parent styles and reachable via JS from anywhere.
+And the best part you can create your custom form element components and easyly serialize them before sending to back-end.